pythonarcade/arcade/doc/programming_guide/sound.rst

      - Advanced
      - Powerful media conversion tool included with the library

+Most versions of these tools should handle the following common tasks:

+* Converting audio files from one encoding format to another
-They should be able to handle converting from stereo to mono for any users who want to use :ref:`positional audio
+* Converting from stereo to mono for use with :ref:`positional audio
   <sound-other-libraries-pyglet-positional>`.

-Consult the documentation
-for the utilities above to learn how.
+To integrate FFmpeg with Arcade as a decoder, you must use FFmpeg version 4 or 5.
+See :ref:`sound-compat-loading` to learn more.

 .. [#linuxlame]
    Linux users may need to `install the LAME MP3 encoder separately